Family Planning waiver

 - Upon completing your application you will be able to print a copy--click on the link "Print my application" to do this.
 NOTE: To receive services covered under the Family Planning Waiver at the Student Health Center you MUST bring a copy of the first page of your application which includes your ten-digit tracking number.

-- IMMEDIATELY mail or fax supporting documentation (picture ID, birth certificate/passport, paystubs-include Social Security # and ten-digit tracking # on these documents) to Enrollment Services to expedite the processing of your application.
+- IMMEDIATELY mail or fax supporting documentation (picture ID, birth certificate/passport, paystubs-include Social Security number and ten-digit tracking number on these documents) to Enrollment Services to expedite the processing of your application.

 CDPU Fax #

 P.O.
 Box 5234 OR 1-855-293-1822 (toll free)